 Brands often don’t pay too much attention to every word.
 It would be physically and economically unprofitable, so they rely hugely on the marketing opinions of the qualified professionals.
 But what if there was a way to analyze every word used in a campaign and see exactly how it affects an average consumer?
 This knowledge would be powerful and could take the marketing effectiveness to a whole new level.
 One of the innovative techniques that NEURO FLASH introduces to the market does exactly that.

-How NEURO FLASH’s method works
+How the NEURO FLASH approach works

 While automatic associations are a fairly abstract concept, AI helps brands predict them, and change the context of their marketing efforts to best suit their target audience.
 How exactly does it work?
 The process behind this innovative technique is to model the “biases” on the relevant consumer group, scrape and analyze the data from the internet, and then grade it based on cultural and conceptual context.